YthanZhang/ThreadX_on_STM32F429IGTx/README.md

 2) remove folder `Core` `Drivers`.

 3) generate new files using STM32CubeMX with the appropriate configuration.
-Remember to select the "generate under root" option under the Project Manager tag.
+Remember to select the "generate under root" option under the Project Manager tab.

 4) modify `CMakeLists.txt`:
    1) change `STM32F429xx` in line `86`: `add_definitions(-DUSE_HAL_DRIVER -DDEBUG -DSTM32F429xx)` to the chip name of the current device.